Meet Kelly

 Meet Kelly Fleming, Registered Physiotherapist (Orthopedic and Pelvic Health) and founder of Northern Pelvic Connection.
 Northern Pelvic Connection was founded in 2023 after Kelly moved to northern Ontario and recognized a shortage in physiotherapy services, particularly in the area of pelvic health.
+While she is Manitoulin Island’s only pelvic health physiotherapist, Kelly also provides comprehensive, whole-body care—assessing and treating a wide range of injuries and musculoskeletal conditions beyond her pelvic health specialty.

 Pelvic health physiotherapy is a specialized type of physiotherapy that helps with concerns such as overactive bladder (urinary urgency, frequency, nocturia), incontinence (leakage), prolapse, pain (with sex, pelvic, low back or hip), constipation, bedwetting, urination difficulties, premature ejaculation and erectile dysfunction.
 Pelvic health physiotherapy can also help pregnant persons prepare mentally and physically for birth, help new moms rehabilitate optimally postpartum, help individuals navigate menopause and help one prepare for and rehabilitate from abdominal or pelvic surgery (e.g. vaginoplasty, hysterectomy or prostatectomy).
 Treatment plans are individualized, holistic and tailored to your specific needs, and commonly involve exercises involving the pelvic floor, lifestyle interventions and education, manual therapy, modalities and collaboration with other healthcare professionals.